Common network troubleshooting tools

 Unsuccessful ping response

 If no packets are received, as shown in the following example, the network might be down.
-To verify, consider performing additional troubleshooting with the traceroute or MTR tool
+To verify this, consider performing additional troubleshooting with the traceroute or My traceroute (MTR) tools that are described in this article.

-Traceroute is a computer network diagnostic tool that displays the route (path) of a network hop and measures transit delays of packets across an IP network.
+Traceroute is a computer network diagnostic tool that displays the route (or path) of a network hop and measures transit delays of packets across an IP network.
 Traceroute is particularly useful for identifying network latency issues.

-traceroute command followed by URL of the website or the IP address of the server that you want to test:
+traceroute command followed by URL of the website or the IP address of the server that you want to test as shown in the following example:

 The preceding output identifies the location of each hop along a networks route, as shown by

-To learn more about how to troubleshoot latency issues with traceroute see the MaxCDN tutorial Reading a Traceroute.
+To learn more about how to troubleshoot latency issues with traceroute, see this MaxCDN tutorial: Reading a Traceroute.

-Telnet is a TCP/IP protocol that is used for accessing hardware on a network remotely.
+Telnet is a Transmission Control Protocol (TCP)/IP protocol that is used for accessing hardware on a network remotely.

-Use telnet to test whether a networking port is open by using the command
+telnet command to test if a networking port is open.
+Follow the

-telnet followed by the server’s IP address and the port number that you want to test.
+telnet command with the server’s IP address and the port number that you want to test.

 The following flags are commonly used with the